 Not a “super, short pitch,” but a “super short” pitch.
 Provided your pitch is compelling, the shorter your pitch is (from an agent’s POV) the better.

 Your short pitch is 1-3 sentences that encapsulates the main idea clearly and concisely.
 Typically this is a “selling” logline of your project that communicates the main idea.
-If you’d like to see an example of how to develop a short pitch, here’s a case study outlining the nine steps to creating an effective short pitch for your screenplay.

 #4.
 Reading the script is not required